Normality of the Thue--Morse sequence along Piatetski-Shapiro sequences, II: Introduction

 In a similar way the problem of studying the sum of digits of $\floor{n^c}$ can be motivated.
 It was asked by Gelfond~\cite{G68} to investigate the distribution in residue classes of the sum of digits of values of polynomials $f$ such that $f(\dN)\subseteq \dN$.
-This problem could not be solved even for polynomials of degree two, and so Mauduit and Rivat~\cite{MR95,MR2005} first proved a nontrivial result on sequences $n\mapsto\varphi\p{\floor{n^c} }$, where $1\leq c<1.4$ and $\varphi$ is a $q$-\emph{multiplicative function} with values on the unit circle $S^1$.
+This problem could not be solved even for polynomials of degree two, and so Mauduit and Rivat~\cite{MR95,MR2005} first proved a nontrivial result on sequences $n\mapsto\varphi\bigl(\lfloor n^c\rfloor\bigr)$, where $1\leq c<1.4$ and $\varphi$ is a $q$-\emph{multiplicative function} with values on the unit circle $S^1$.
 We do not give a definition of this term, we only note that the Thue--Morse sequence in the form $n\mapsto (-1)^{s(n)}$ is a $2$-multiplicative function.
-(The cited result~\cite{MR2005} was later transferred to automatic sequences by Deshouillers, Drmota and Morgenbesser~\cite{DDM2012}.
+(The cited result~\cite{MR2005} was also transferred to automatic sequences by Deshouillers, Drmota and Morgenbesser~\cite{DDM2012}.
 They also proved in that article that for $1<c<10/9$ blocks of length~$2$ in Piatetski-Shapiro subsequences of $\bt$ occur with frequency~$1/4$.)
 Dartyge and Tenenbaum~\cite{DT2006} made some progress on the original question of Gelfond, and finally Mauduit and Rivat~\cite{MR2009} could tackle the sum of digits of squares.
+(This result was later generalized to compact groups by Drmota and Morgenbesser~\cite{DM2012}.)
 However, there remained a gap to be closed--- nothing was known on Piatetski-Shapiro subsequences of $q$-multiplicative functions for $c$ in the range $[1.4,2)$.
 In~2014, the second author~\cite{S2014} extended the bound for $c$ in the case of the Thue--Morse sequence, obtaining the result that for $c\leq 1.42$ the sequence $n\mapsto\mathbf t_{\floor{n^c}}$ attains both of its values with asymptotic density $1/2$ (that is, this sequence is \emph{simply normal}).

 In the present paper, we improve on the known results on normality and simple normality of Piatetski-Shapiro subsequences of $\bt$.
-Our main theorem is the following.
+Our main theorem is the following. \begin{introthm}{1} Let $1<c<3/2$.
+Then the sequence $\bu=\bigl(\bt_{\floor{n^c}}\bigr)_{n\geq 0}$ is normal.
+More precisely, for any $L\geq 1$ there exists an exponent $\eta>0$ and a constant $C$ such that